openshift-kni/oran-o2ims/README.md

 configure the SMO attributes so that the application can register with the SMO.
 In a production environment this requires that an OAuth2 authorization server be available and configured with the appropriate client configurations for both the SMO and the O2IMS applications.
-In debug/test environments, the OAuth2 can also be used if the appropriate server and configurations exist but OAuth2 can also be disabled to simply the configuration requirements.
+In debug/test environments, the OAuth2 can also be used if the appropriate server and configurations exist but OAuth2 can also be disabled to simplify the configuration requirements.

 1. Create a ConfigMap that contains the custom X.509 CA certificate bundle if either of the SMO or OAuth2 server TLS certificates are signed by a non-public CA certificate.